-Burns & McDonnell was selected by Austin Energy to provide the turnkey installation of a packaged hybrid combined heat and power (CHP) energy plant for the Dell Children’s Medical Center of Central Texas.
-Burns & McDonnell secured $995,000 of Department of Energy cost share funding for this innovative packaged CHP plant.
-Austin Energy agreed to provide the balance of funding and to own and operate the hybrid CHP energy plant project.
+Burns & McDonnell provided turnkey installation of a packaged hybrid combined heat and power (CHP) energy plant for the Dell Children’s Medical Center of Central Texas.
+We helped secure $995,000 of Department of Energy cost share funding for this innovative packaged CHP plant.
+Austin Energy provided the balance of funding and to own and operate the hybrid CHP energy plant project.

 For More Information

 Burns & McDonnell utilized a Solar Turbines, state-of-the-art, Mercury 50 recuperated natural gas combustion turbine as the prime mover for the project.
 The Mercury 50 is capable of producing up to 4.5 megawatts of on-site generation at a simple heat rate efficiency of 38 percent and guaranteed NOx emissions of 5 ppm without catalyst.
 The exhaust from the combustion turbine is ducted through a bypass diverter valve to a heat recovery steam generator (HSRG) that produces up to 13,000 pounds per hour.
 The steam from the HSRG is used to provide process steam to the hospital for sterilization and enough steam to produce a nominal 1,000 tons of chilled water produced from a Trane two-stage absorption chiller.